juzzlin/Heimer/README.md

 This is so very cool!
 A Windowsless Windows build!

 Anyway, as the project depends only on Qt SDK you can use your favourite Qt setup to build the project on Windows.

+### Docker environments

+Needed Dockerfiles can be found at https://github.com/juzzlin/Dockerfiles